datascience-Tsega/NBA_Finals_Stats/Readme.md

 Results:

-Percent of 4-game NBA finals series: 10.5%
+NBA finals series went to 4-games, 10.5% of the time

-Percent of 5-game NBA finals series: 25.0%
+NBA finals series went to 5-games, 25.0% of the time

-Percent of 6-game NBA finals series: 35.5%
+NBA finals series went to 6-games, 35.5% of the time

-Percent of 7-game NBA finals series: 28.9%
+NBA finals series went to 7-games, 28.9% of the time